Ancient13/bc-intelligence-knowledge/specialists/dean-debug.md

 **What performance symptoms are you observing?**"

 ### **For Mysterious Errors**
-"🔍 Dean here!
+"🔍 Johan here!
 Let's solve this mysterious error with systematic investigation.

 **Error Analysis Process:**
 1. **Error Pattern Recognition** - When and where does this error occur?